 How should this medicine be used?

-Lecanemab-irmb injection comes as a solution (liquid) to be infused intravenously over about an hour by a doctor or nurse in a healthcare setting. lt is usually given every 2 or 4 weeks by a doctor or nurse in a healthcare setting in an infusion that lasts about an hour.
+Lecanemab-irmb injection comes as a solution (liquid) to infuse intravenously (into a vein) over about an hour by a doctor or nurse in a healthcare setting. lt is given every 2 or 4 weeks.
+Lecanemab-irmb injection also comes as a solution in a prefilled autoinjector to inject subcutaneously (under the skin).
+It is given subcutaneously every 4 weeks.

-Lecanemab-irmb injection may cause a severe reaction during or shortly after the infusion of the medication.
-A doctor or nurse will monitor you carefully while you are receiving the medication.
+If lecanemab-irmb injection is given intravenously, it may cause serious reactions during or shortly after the infusion.
+A doctor or nurse will watch you carefully while you receive the medication.
 You may be given other medications to help prevent and treat reactions.
-If you experience any of the following symptoms, tell your doctor immediately: fever, chills, body aches, joint pain, nausea, vomiting, dizziness or lightheadedness, feeling of racing heart rate or chest pounding, or difficulty breathing or shortness of breath.
+If you experience any of the following symptoms, tell your doctor immediately: fever, chills, body aches, joint pain, nausea, vomiting, dizziness or lightheadedness, fast or pounding heartbeat, or difficulty breathing or shortness of breath.

 Your doctor may need to interrupt your treatment or stop your treatment depending on your response to the medication and any side effects that you experience.
 Be sure to tell your doctor how you are feeling during your treatment.

 Lecanemab-irmb controls Alzheimer's disease but does not cure it.
-Do not stop receiving lecanemab-irmb without talking to your doctor.
+Do not stop using lecanemab-irmb without talking to your doctor.

 What special precautions should I follow?